-Performance Measures Measure Type Performance Measure FY24 Actual FY25 Budgeted FY25 Estimate FY26 Target Output Percent of annual customer expectation surveys with "satisfied" or "very satisfied" score.
+Measure Type Performance Measure FY24 Actual FY25 Budgeted FY25 Estimate FY26 Target Output Percent of annual customer expectation surveys with "satisfied" or "very satisfied" score.
 95.9% 95% 96% 96% Output Safety inspection score for County buildings.
-92% N/A 94% 95% Output Percentage of requests to the Dispatch team that are reviewed and assigned to a work group within two hours.
-N/A N/A N/A 95%
+92% N/A 94% 95%

-PM #1 - Demonstrates commitment to "Think Yes" customer service principles for the property management team.

-PM #2 - Compliance inspects all County building on an annual basis for safety issues.
+PM#1 - Demonstrates commitment to "Think Yes" customer service principles for the property management team.
+PM#2 - Compliance inspects all County building on an annual basis for safety issues.
 Scoring is based on the number of inspect-able items found to be compliant (safe).
 The inspection is intended to reflect OSHA determination.
 This is a new measure.
+The Facilities Division contracts with Oregon Forward Firms to provide janitorial and landscaping services.